-- ✓ Reach 90% completion of the New Police Facility by the Summer of 2025 - ✓ Have an active role in specialty units, SWAT, Crisis Negotiation Team, Threat Assessment Team, Interagency Taskforce, etc.
+- ✓ Successfully pass a bond for a New Police Facility. - ✓ Reach 90% completion of the New Police Facility. - ✓ Hire (2) additional officers to proactively serve the community. - ✓ Have an active role in specialty units, SWAT, Crisis Negotiation Team, Threat Assessment Team, Interagency Taskforce, etc.

-- ✓ Fully implemented our body worn cameras. - ✓ Secured architectural firm that has expertise in police facilities. - ✓ Successfully passed a bond for a New Police Facility. - ✓ Hired (2) additional officers to actively serve the community. - ✓ Added a K-9 program.
+- ✓ Fully implemented our body worn cameras. - ✓ Secured architectural firm that has expertise in police facilities.